SophieTheHashbrown/cecs-327-lab-analytical-essay/README.md

-# CECS 327 Term Assignment 2 - Analytical Essay
+# CECS 327 Lab Assignment - Analytical Essay

 ## Assignment Description
 Your assignment is to write an analytical essay about a topic relating to this course: *Networks and Distributed Computing*.
 Your essay must have at least 3 unique academic-quality references and use the proper citation methods for **IEEE stylizing**, [which can be found here](https://ieee-dataport.org/sites/default/files/analysis/27/IEEE%20Citation%20Guidelines.pdf).
 The minimum length requirement is 3 stylized pages (about 750 words), with an upper-bound of around 6 pages or roughly 1500 words.